nashitshayan/battleship/notes.md

 - [x] test cpu play function
 - [x] test playerRound function -> when it is playerOne's turns, it allows playerOne to send an attack to playeTwoBoard.
 Test that the attack is registered by checking the playerTwoBoard
 - [x] test playerRound function -> when it is playerTwo's turns, it allows playerTwo to send an attack to playerOneBoard.
 Test that the attack is registered by checking the playerTwoBoard

+## Aug 10, 2022

+I need to start with the UI now.
+There will be a screenController that will build the UI.
+Since I'm using webpack, I'll have to build the basic HTML markup using JS, so I will do that in the index.js file.
+Or maybe have a domSetup module.
+The screenController will

+- initialize the gameController()
+- have an updateScreen method to re render the boards with updated data
+- add event listener on the player board

+#### TODOs:

+- [x] add test for winning condition in playRound